 Initially released on the TurboGrafx-16, Bonk, or as it was known in Japan, PC-Genjin, was a success and was eventually ported over to competitor consoles.
 In arcade versions, Bonk would be accompanied by a female version of himself.

-In Bonk's Adventure, you play as the caveman Bonk.
+In Bonk's Adventure, the player assumes the role of the caveman Bonk.
 The player must navigate their way through five different worlds to rescue Princess Za, who has been captured by the dinosaur, King Drool.
 In a time when consoles had to have mascots, Bonk was the solution for the TurboGrafx-16.
 As a platformer it would be held in direct comparison to Mario and Sonic.
 Although it was a star when it came to graphics, in particular color palette, it never garnered enough popular appeal to push sales of the Turbo-Grafx.

 If Bonk collects meat he evolves.
 There are 3 different levels for Bonk to evolve to.
 The first level is where he starts.
 The second level Bonk gets blue tints and is able to pound the ground and temporarily freeze enemies.
 The third level turns Bonk into an invulnerable, green tinted version of himself.
 This invulnerability only last a short time.
 Meat comes in two forms: Small meat will only transform Bonk one level whereas large meat will transform him two levels.
 After enough time, and without more meat, Bonk will revert back to his original self.

 There are 5 levels in Bonk's Adventure.
-Each has a number of sub-level to complete that basically require you to move to the right, jump over enemies and avoid pits and traps.
+Each has a number of sub-level to complete that basically requires Bonk to move to the right, jump over enemies and avoid pits and traps.
 Occasionally there would be doors for Bonk to enter, which would result in a mini-game.
-These mini-games include a vertical drop where the challenge is to spin and eventually land on your feet; a challenge to headbutt rocks of lava that come out of a volcano, and a jumping challenge where you bounce from flower to flower trying to collect the most fruit without falling into the pits below.
-After completing the mini-game you are dropped back into the world you came from in the exact state you left it.
-After 8 mini-levels you encounter a boss by hopping in a bizzare dinosaur skull elevator.
+These mini-games include a vertical drop where the challenge is for Bonk to spin and eventually land on his feet; a challenge to headbutt rocks of lava that come out of a volcano, and a jumping challenge where Bonk bounces from flower to flower trying to collect the most fruit without falling into the pits below.
+After completing the mini-game Bonk is dropped back into the world he came from in the exact state he left it.
+After 8 mini-levels Bonk encounters a boss by hopping in a bizarre dinosaur skull elevator.

 In total there are six different bosses in the game, four of which are being controlled by King Drool.
 Each boss wears some sort of headgear which Bonk must destroy by headbutting it until it breaks.